angular/angular/aio/content/guide/dynamic-component-loader.md

 The `loadComponent()` method chooses an ad using some math.

-First, it sets the `currentAddIndex` by taking whatever it currently is plus one, dividing that by the length of the `AdItem` array, and using the _remainder_ as the new `currentAddIndex` value.
+First, it sets the `currentAdIndex` by taking whatever it currently is plus one, dividing that by the length of the `AdItem` array, and using the _remainder_ as the new `currentAdIndex` value.
 Then, it uses that value to select an `adItem` from the array.